coveo/source.coveo.com/_posts/2015-04-26-sandboxing-javascript-execution-in-java.md

 ## What about Nashorn?

 [Nashorn](http://openjdk.java.net/projects/nashorn/) is the new JS interpreter bundled with Java 8.
-It has good performance and is certainly more robust, but I still haven't figured out a way to implement proper CPU and memory quotas in that engine, mainly because I haven't yet find a place where I can regularly check if quotas have been exceeded (I haven't tried very hard though).
+It has good performance and is certainly more robust, but I still haven't figured out a way to implement proper CPU and memory quotas in that engine, mainly because I haven't yet found a place where I can regularly check if quotas have been exceeded (I haven't tried very hard though).
 I might write a new post when/if I succeed in that endeavour.

 ## Trying it out